 - 4.1 It is a student's responsibility to register.
-Registration material for September 2010 will be available on the web at www. registrar.dal.ca in February.
+Registration material is available on the web at www. registrar.dal.ca..
 Registration for classes is completed using Dal online.
 The timetable of classes and registration dates for the following year are available in March. - 4.2 A student is considered registered after selection of classes.
-Selection of classes is deemed to be an agreement by the student for the payment of all assessed fees. - 4.3 All students are required to obtain an ID card or validate an existing ID card at the DalCard Office or the Registrar's Office. - 4.4 Space in class.
+Selection of classes is deemed to be an agreement by the student for the payment of all assessed fees. - 4.3 All students are required to obtain an ID card or validate an existing ID card at the DalCard Office. - 4.4 Space in class.
 Enrolment is limited in all classes, and admission does not guarantee that space will be available in any class or section.
 However, no student in a graduating year may be excluded from a class required by that student to meet degree programme requirements because of lack of space.
 This rule does not apply to elective courses or to preferred sections of classes.
 Any student in a graduation year who encounters such a situation should immediately consult the department chair, school director or dean.

 ID cards are mandatory and must be presented to write an officially scheduled examination.
-In addition, some services such as the issuance of bursary or scholarship cheques, library privileges and Dalplex require the presentation of a valid Dalhousie/King's ID card.
+In addition, some services such as the issuance of bursary or scholarship cheques, library privileges and Dalplex require the presentation of a valid King's/Dalhousie ID card.